DirectX-Vulkan/Vulkan/README.md

 # Getting the project running
 This readme currently assumes you're using a 64-bit Windows machine.

+**You can skip all these step below if you just want to use the compiled .exe**

 ## Vulkan API
 To install the Vulkan API on your machine, go to https://vulkan.lunarg.com/ and download version `1.2.162.1` for your machine.